-Without the ability to act, thought is useless.
-Psychologists have become increasingly interested in the mechanisms underlying physical actions.
-As mundane as many of our actions may seem, a great deal of fundamental knowledge about the psychological processes people rely on when they accomplish tasks as seemingly simple as grasping a cup is still lacking.
-Such knowledge is important to not only psychology, but neuroscience, philosophy, robotics, physical rehabilitation, and engineering alike.
+A better understanding of action cognition in general is useful for fields as wide-ranging as psychology, neuroscience, philosophy, robotics, physical rehabilitation, and engineering.
 When people have suffered from a stroke, they have trouble with the planning of actions.
-A better understanding could inform rehabilitation strategies.
-In robotics, building autonomous robots has been difficult due in part to the limited knowledge we have on action planning.
-In philosophy, a great deal of theorizing has concerned how our physical actions relate to our mental experiences.
+A better understanding could inform rehabilitation.
+In robotics, building socially cognizant robots has proven difficult due in part to the limited knowledge we have on action planning.
+In philosophy, a great deal of theorizing concerns how our physical actions relate to our mental experiences.
 My research projects touch on these issues through carefully controlled experiments.

-Acting in a social world
+Acting in a Social World

 Coordinating with others in real-time